UPB-RustWorkshop/ipw-embedded.github.io/docs/courses/wifi/wifi.md

 - IPv4 - stored on 32 bits
 - IPv6 - newer, stored on 128 bits

-The IPv6 solves the problem of an evergrowing number of devices with networking capabilities; a higher resolution for the IP address means more unique addresses that can be assigned.
+The IPv6 solves the problem of an ever growing number of devices with networking capabilities; a higher resolution for the IP address means more unique addresses that can be assigned.
 We will be discussing only the IPv4 in this lab, since it is most commonly used in local networks.

 ### IPv4